Positional Breathing Mechanics

-Position will dictate breathing ability.
-The most optimal position for breathing is with the spine straight, to provide access to the diaphragm and minimal compression on the lungs.
+The best position for breathing is with the spine straight, to provide access to the diaphragm and minimal compression on the lungs.
 If you hunch over or get into another sub-optimal position, you’re going to limit your maximum ventilation efficiency by restricting the airway and changing the demands on the respiratory muscles.

 Obviously, not all exercises can be performed in a neutral spine position, so understanding how position effects breathing patterns is another crucial teaching step in the early stages of a training program.

-Isometric holds—such as planks and side planks—are great ways to assess and train these breathing abilities, due to the ease of increasing or decreasing the intensity, and ability to create focused practice on the breath itself, since there is no distraction from movement.
+Isometric holds—such as planks and side planks—are great ways to assess and train these breathing abilities, due to the ease of increasing or decreasing the intensity, and ability to create focused practice on the breath itself, since there’s no distraction from movement.
 Yoga is a good example of using static positions to focus on the breath, and you can do the same during mobility work.